 In order to kickstart the many benefits of the Amex Platinum, you need to ensure that you’re in a place to earn its welcome offer.

 Currently, you’ll get 80,000 Membership Rewards® points after you spend $8,000 on purchases within the first six months of your card membership.
 Terms apply.

 Spending around $1,333 a month shouldn’t be too extreme if you funnel all your normal purchases through it.
-We have a past newsletter that talks about this practice of credit card cycling if you want more details.

 It’s made of GLEAMING STAINLESS STEEL for crying out loud!
 If you’re looking for a thicc and bougie credit card, this is it.

 💰 Statement credits worth thousands of dollars

 Before diving into this, remember you don’t need to utilize every perk, credit, and offer just because it’s there.
 That gets exhausting, and by using just some of these credit statements, you’ll more than earn back the annual fee.